-Lantern festivals around the world are defined by the illumination of various things, from rice paper floaters, flickering airborn luminaries, to grounded candlelit objects.
-Each festival has a deeper meaning, whether religious or just cultural traditional.
+Lantern festivals around the world are defined by the illumination of various things, from rice paper floaters and flickering luminaries to grounded candlelit objects.
+Each festival has a deeper meaning, whether religious or just cultural tradition.
 But simultaneously, lantern festivals are centered around peace and hope.
 You can see one lantern event, but you haven’t seen them all.
 Each has its own ambiance and life, many of which would be the experience of a lifetime.
 These are the best lantern festivals in the world.

 St. John’s Night, aka Noc Kupaly, goes down in Poznan, Poland, where the shortest night of the year is celebrated in June.
 Fertility and well wishes are amongst the focuses, while folks jump through herbed fires and send flaming wreaths off in the water—that’s some extreme stuff.
 But all comes to a halt when reportedly 8,000 lanterns float towards the night’s stars.

 Two lantern festivals turn Thailand into a twinkling wonderland, typically around November.
-Chiang Mai, Sukhothai and Bangkok celebrate Loy Krathong by sending off floating lotus baskets, full of candles, into the waters.
-Yi Peng is more prevalent in the north, and it takes place the same day as the latter.
+Chiang Mai, Sukhothai and Bangkok celebrate Loy Krathong by sending off floating lotus baskets full of candles into the waters.
+Yi Peng is more prevalent in the north, and it takes place on the same day as the latter.
 However, sky lanterns define this event, and they are constructed of bamboo and rice paper.

-Salt Lake City hosts a spectacular Sky Lantern Festival in May with music, food and the big moment of the lantern release.
-The Salt Lake City/Ogden Water Lantern Festival will be coming in May 2020, and countless luminaries will glide across the water, of course.
-The peaceful gathering will focus on positivity, togetherness, community and reflection.
+Salt Lake City hosts a spectacular Sky Lantern Festival in May with music, food, and the big moment of the lantern release.
+The Salt Lake City/Ogden Water Lantern Festival features countless luminaries gliding across the water, of course.
+The peaceful gathering will focus on positivity, togetherness, community, and reflection.
 The lanterns are 100% eco-friendly, and attendees get to adorn them with messages.

 Floating Lantern Festival in Washington D.C. is made a reality by the same group that is responsible for the Salt Lake City/Ogden event.
 So guests will do the same by decorating beautiful, sustainably constructed luminaries that will embody a message of hope and peace—something we could all use a little more of these days.